 At NAAMA, we often call it ‘tattoo clearing’ by putting the focus on getting the skin clear, healthy and ready for whatever’s next.
 We believe that tattoo clearing doesn’t need to be rooted in shame or regret, but in empowerment of changing your mind.

 The distance between successive crests of a wave of light or laser energy.
 In laser tattoo removal, the wavelength of the laser energy is an important factor in determining the effectiveness of the treatment.

-Different tattoo ink colors absorb different wavelengths of laser energy more effectively, so the wavelength of the laser must be carefully chosen to match the specific ink colors in the tattoo.
+Different tattoo ink colours absorb different wavelengths of laser energy more effectively, so the wavelength of the laser must be carefully chosen to match the specific ink colours in the tattoo.
 For example, black and blue inks are often more effectively removed with a laser that has a shorter wavelength, while green and red inks may require a longer wavelength.